opendocsg/slw-judgments-backfill/2017_SGCA_32/report.md

  (c) third, that the arbitration agreement is not null and void, inoperative, or incapable of being performed.

 12     We also held in _Tomolugen_ at [63] that in considering these matters in the context of an application under s 6 of the IAA, the court should adopt a _prima facie_ standard of review.
-This is a function of the doctrine of _kompetenz-kompetenz_ , which provides that an arbitral tribunal has jurisdiction to rule on its own jurisdiction, including any objections with respect to the existence or validity of the arbitration agreement, and which requires that the parties refer any relevant objections to the arbitral tribunal in the first instance: see s 21(1) of the IAA and _Sim Chay Koon and others v NTUC Income Insurance Co-operative Ltd_ [2016] 2 SLR 871 at [4]–[5].
+This is a function of the doctrine of _kompetenz-kompetenz_ , which provides that an arbitral tribunal has jurisdiction to rule on its own jurisdiction, including any objections with respect to the existence or validity of the arbitration agreement, and which requires that the parties refer any relevant objections to the arbitral tribunal in the first instance: see s 21(1) of the IAA and _Sim Chay Koon and others v NTUC Income Insurance Co-operative Ltd_ <span class="citation">[2016] 2 SLR 871</span> at [4]–[5].

 13     In respect of the first of the three requirements outlined at [11] above, we agreed with the Judge and also the Appellant that the Clause constituted a valid arbitration agreement between the Appellant and the Respondent.
 It was immaterial for this purpose that the Clause: (a) entitled only the Respondent (but not the Appellant) to compel its counterparty to arbitrate a dispute (the “lack of mutuality” characteristic); and (b) made arbitration of a future dispute entirely optional instead of placing parties under an immediate obligation to arbitrate their disputes (the “optionality” characteristic).
 On the weight of modern Commonwealth authority, which the Judge considered, neither of these features prevented the court from finding that there was a valid arbitration agreement between the present parties.
 And before us, neither party contended otherwise.